 - Assure appropriate services are provided to affected families

 - Prevent birth defects through targeted education

 - Educate physicians and the public regarding birth defects

 - Stimulate research on risk factors, treatment, prevention, and the cure of birth defects

-State general funds support program activities, including notification and coordination of services for those infants and families found to have special needs.
+State general funds support program activities, including coordination of services for those infants and families found to have special needs.
 Legislation passed in 2004 authorized the statewide expansion of birth defects monitoring and analysis activities.
-As part of this expansion, MDH is partnering with local public health agencies and tribal agencies across MN for birth defects service delivery in the communities where these families live.
+As part of this expansion, MDH is partnering with local public health and tribal agencies across Minnesota to connect children with birth defects to services in the communities where they live.
 Despite the fact that 100,000 to 150,000 babies are born each year in the US with major birth defects, many of the actual causes of birth defects are not completely understood.
 Some types of birth defects are preventable.
 MDH focuses program activities on the prevention of birth defects.